+[†] Field work of up to 5 days is a compulsory part of this course.
 In special circumstances a student may apply to the Head of School for permission to take 27.801 as a co-requisite.

-\\ Only for students in the Marine Science program.
+Only for students in the Marine Science program.
+Not offered in 1979.